 The City contracts with Linn County for building code review and inspections.
 Building permits are first reviewed by the City, and then sent to Linn County for review.
 Because of this review process, permits for a new single family home can take anywhere from 4-6 weeks.
 Commercial permits may take longer if a site design review is required, which may require a Planning Commission Meeting.

 Please visit the Forms page to download application materials.

 Land Use Planning applications (Partitions, Lot Line Adjustments, Subdivisions, Variances, and others) have various processes as defined by the Halsey Development Code (HDC.)
 Many require review by the City Planner and the Planning Commission and can take several weeks or longer, due to requirements for noticing and the logistics involved in processing a more complicated application.
 Depending on the type of application, they may require a surveyor and/or a civil engineer and professionally drawn plat maps.
 If you are getting ready to submit a Land Use Planning Application, please contact city staff for more information on the process your application type requires.

 If you are considering a major project, a land use application, or something complicated that might require variances, you have the option of requesting a Pre-Planning Meeting.
-The Pre-Planning Meeting will cost $200.
-That $200 would then be deducted from the $1000 deposit charged by the City for Land Use Applications or Site Design Review Applications.
+There is a fee for the meeting, of which will be applied to the deposit charged by the City for Land Use Applications or Site Design Review Applications.
 This is meant to give applicants with a complex project access to the City Staff to determine feasibility.
 Certain kinds of applications are governed by “Type III — Quasi-Judicial” processes — these applications require a Pre-Planning Conference.
 Examples of a Type III application would be an application to change Zoning, a Subdivision with more than four lots, or a Class C Variance.